Retrieval-Augmented LLMs for Security Incident Analysis

 Abstract

 Investigating cybersecurity incidents requires collecting and analyzing evidence from multiple log sources, including intrusion detection alerts, network traffic records, and authentication events.
 This process is labor-intensive: analysts must sift through large volumes of data to identify relevant indicators and piece together what happened.
 We present a RAG-based system that performs security incident analysis through targeted query-based filtering and LLM semantic reasoning.
-The system uses a query library with associated MITRE ATT\&CK techniques to extract indicators from raw logs, then retrieves relevant context to answer forensic questions and reconstruct attack sequences.
-We evaluate the system with five LLM providers on malware traffic incidents and multi-stage Active Directory attacks.
-We find that LLM models have different performance and tradeoffs, with Claude Sonnet~4 and DeepSeek~V3 achieving 100\% recall across all four malware scenarios, while DeepSeek costs 15$\times$ less (\$0.008 vs. \$0.12 per analysis).
-Attack step detection on Active Directory scenarios reaches 100\% precision and 82\% recall.
-Ablation studies confirm that a RAG architecture is essential: LLM baselines without RAG-enhanced context correctly identify victim hosts but miss all attack infrastructure including malicious domains and command-and-control servers.
-These results demonstrate that combining targeted query-based filtering with RAG-based retrieval enables accurate, cost-effective security analysis within LLM context limits.
+The system uses a query library with associated MITRE ATT&CK techniques to extract indicators from raw logs, then retrieves relevant context to answer forensic questions and reconstruct attack sequences.
+We evaluate the system with eight LLM configurations on malware traffic incidents and a multi-stage Active Directory attack.
+We find that LLMs have different performance and tradeoffs, with Claude Sonnet 4 achieving 94% and DeepSeek V3 achieving 89% average recall across 17 malware scenarios, while DeepSeek costs 15× less than Claude per analysis, and locally-deployed Llama 3.1:70b achieves 81% recall at zero per-query cost.
+Attack step detection on the Active Directory scenario reaches 100% precision and up to 96% recall with an enumeration prompt.
+These results demonstrate that combining targeted query-based filtering with RAG-based retrieval-confirmed essential by ablation studies-enables accurate, cost-effective security analysis within LLM context limits.